fluent/fluentd-docs-gitbook/guides/cep-norikra.md

 1 queries found.
 ```

-Once the query has been registered, post the events that you want.
+Once the query has been registered, post the events that you want:

 ```
 $ curl -X POST -d 'json={"action":"login","user":2}' \